viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

     Edit the attributes as applicable.
 5. Click **Save Config** at the bottom of the window.

-Your navigation service should now appear with a map like the following:
+Your navigation service should now appear in your robot's **Config** tab as a card with a map like the following:

 ![Navigation Card](/tutorials/navigate-with-rover-base/navigation-config-builder.png)